 1. BC-specific (but editable) 1-page patient handout for self-guided Advance Care Planning in current COVID-19 pandemic context, suitable for any person with chronic illness or frailty.
 Please edit as appropriate for local circumstances (i.e. resource links) and pdf before distribution to patients.
 Thanks to FH ACP team and Mino Mitri for assistance with development.
 LetsTalkforACPinCOVID-19PandemicwithChronic Illness23-3-20

 2. Similar 2-page and 4- page documents can be found on Amy Tan’s blog (Alberta) at http://www.amytanmd.ucalgaryblogs.ca

 3. A serious illness discussion video made in BC is now posted on Pallium’s YouTube channel.
-It is modeled as a serious illness discussion that a physician (in this case Morgan Lam) might have with a patient face-to-face, with a pandemic spin to make it more specific to the COVID situation.
-It is intended help open a conversation with a patient that can be done remotely, whether geographically or or from outside a patient’s room.
-Please feel free to share. https://youtu.be/Oh1SVOQUn08 There will be Mandarin, Punjabi, and French subtitles very soon.
+It is modelled as a serious illness discussion that a physician (in this case Morgan Lam) might have with a patient face-to-face, with a pandemic spin to make it more specific to the COVID situation.
+It is intended help open a conversation with a patient that can be done remotely, whether geographically or or from outside a patient’s room. https://youtu.be/Oh1SVOQUn08

 4. A free, easy to use, evidence-based app designed for the creation of legacy video recordings from Recordmenow.org.
 An iphone, Windows or Mac computer/laptop required.
 Legacy support RecordMeNow.org (604) 418-8906.